Fonkoze: The Tragedy of Amos Jeannot

 September 6, 2000, a group of 10 men dressed in official Haitian National Police uniforms came to the door of Fonkoze.
 Under the pretext of checking Fonkoze's gun permits, they entered the building.
 The men forced all the employees on the floor at gunpoint, and robbed the central safe of a relatively small amount of cash.
 Before leaving, they asked by name for long-time Fonkoze employee, Amos Jeannot, and forced him into the back of their stolen vehicle.
 As the car drove away, Fonkoze employees painfully witnessed the men brutally beating Amos.

 Two days later, Fonkoze received a phone call.
 The caller said, “Tell Anne if she doesn’t close Fonkoze, we won’t let Amos go."
 It soon became evident that the attack was about more than money.
 It was about intimidating, or even destroying, the institution of Fonkoze.
 Even though the organization always kept a low profile, and quietly and neutrally went about its work, someone was not at all happy with Fonkoze's success.
 Fonkoze USA and Fonkoze Haiti immediately broke with their low-profile status, and began to “make a loud noise.”

 In Haiti, Anne and Leigh posted reward flyers in neighborhoods throughout Port-au-Prince and went to radio stations to broadcast Amos’ kidnapping.
 In the U.S., Fonkoze organized an international campaign to pressure the Haitian government to fully investigate the attack and kidnapping.
 More than 1,000 faxes from all over the world were sent to the President of Haiti and the Chief of Police.
 In three popular Haitian newspapers, full-page ads ran calling for a full investigation, offering support and solidarity for Fonkoze, and signed by more than 100 international organizations.
 Sadly, three weeks later, the tortured body of Amos Jeannot was found in the Central Morgue by Fonkoze staff member Alexandre Hector.

 Amos left behind a wife and four-month-old son.
-The National Cathedral was filled to capacity with mourners at the memorial service as a banner flew in front proclaiming, “thank you Amos for all your good work in the country, with the peasants, with the youth, and with the ti machann.”
+"The National Cathedral was filled to capacity with mourners at the memorial service as a banner flew in front proclaiming, “thank you Amos for all your good work in the country, with the peasants, with the youth, and with the ti machann.”
 While the investigation stalled, Fonkoze continued its work.
 When asked how Fonkoze staff could find the courage to do so, Anne replied, “Amos gave his life for Fonkoze, we have no choice but to keep moving forward.”
-With even more determination, and even more solidarity from clients and supporters, Fonkoze did just that.
-In the face of incredible challenges to their work — insecurity, devaluation of the Haitian gourde, continued political instability — Fonkoze grew, professionalized, and strengthened in Amos' memory.
+With even more determination, and more solidarity from clients and supporters, Fonkoze did just that.
+It is said in the face of incredible challenges to their work — insecurity, devaluation of the Haitian gourde, continued political instability — Fonkoze grew, professionalized, and strengthened in Amos' memory".